cryptoapi-project/cryptoapi-py/README.md

 # Python library for cryptoapi

-Cryptoapi-py library can be used to use cryptoapi methods and events with python
+Cryptoapi-py library can be used to use cryptoapi methods and events subscriptions with python

 ## Installation